jackhanslope/bleu/README.md

-# blue
+# bleu

-blue is a bluetooth cli written in rust
+bleu is a friendly bluetooth cli written in rust